We are a small and dedicated social enterprise team passionate about diverting waste from landfill.

 In 2014 we travelled to WOMAD in Taranaki to help out and observe, this led to an opportunity to work with them in 2015 to deliver the zero waste programme.
 After that, we realised that was what we wanted to do more of, all the time.
 Beyond the Bin was born in June 2015 with the help of a social enterprise grant from Toi Toi Manawa.

-Kim Renshaw has been working in events since the age of 15 and is the founder of the zero waste event “Gourmet Night Market” in Mount Maunganui.
-Kim is passionate about reducing event waste to landfill and creating a story around waste minimisation success.
+Kim Renshaw has been working in events since the age of 15 and was the orginal founder of the zero waste event “Gourmet Night Market” in Mount Maunganui.
+She passed the event on to new owners in 2016 when Beyond the Bin required her full time attention.
+Kim is passionate about ensuring the business is always operating in line with its values and strategy, enabling growth whilst holding true to its environmental purpose.

-Kim is responsible for the day to day operations and business strategy.
-She loves working with the waste and packaging sectors to improve systems for events to utilise.
-Kim believes communication is the key to success and Beyond the Bin is in a unique position to communicate with all event waste stakeholders.
+Kim is responsible for the day to day operations and overall business strategy.
+She loves working with the waste and packaging sectors to improve systems for waste producers to utilise.
+Kim believes communication is the key to success and Beyond the Bin is in a unique position to communicate with all waste stakeholders.

 Vanessa joins the team from Wellington with a decade of event & campaign management skills and a passion for waste minimisation.
 She also forms part of the award winning Newtown Festival Zero Waste Team, who have been successively upping the diversion rate since 2012 for New Zealand’s largest street festival.
 She believes that slick systems, clear communication and making it fun are the paths to success when it comes to waste minimisation.